An ancestral blog by Terrell Ledbetter the 11th g-grandson of Sir John Thomas Walker and the 11th g-grandson of Chief Eagle Plume Opechancanough

 The story begins with the origins of one Walker line that began in Devon, England and prospered in Ruddington, England and Donoughmore, Ireland.
 This tree is the line to both my mother and father, so I take recording of the facts and information seriously.
 I will call this line the Ruddington Walkers.

 Membury, Devon, England

 After the Normans conquered England in 1066, the French custom of using surnames began to be used throughout England.
-In 1285 a son was born to Robert Le Walker in Membury, Devon, England named John Thomas Walker.
+In 1285, a son was born to Robert Le Walker in Membury, Devon, England named John Thomas Walker.
 This was the first use of the Walker surname in our line.
-Traditionally Walkers were found in middle to northern England but in this line, the Walkers were from southeast England, a rare occurance.
+Traditionally Walkers were found in middle to northern England but in this line the Walkers were from southeast England, a rare occurrence.
 John Thomas was dubbed a knight for his deeds and took the name Sir Thomas Walker before his death.
 England during this time was ruled by Edward I Longshanks, the monarch featured in the film “Braveheart” as it related to the battles with Scotland and the capture and torturing of William Wallace.
-King Edward I went on a Crusade to Acre in 1270 with about 1000 knights and the king found many battles with the Scots with William Wallace being captured in 1305.
+King Edward, I went on a Crusade to Acre in 1270 with about 1000 knights and the king found many battles with the Scots with William Wallace being captured in 1305.

 A knight could be dubbed by another knight but usually was dubbed by a monarch.
 Once a knight, he proudly wore a white belt and golden spurs.
-In the middle ages, a knight was synonymous with warrior or nobleman.
+In the Middle Ages, a knight was synonymous with warrior or nobleman.
 There were a strict set of rules for the knights.

 mercy-humility-honor-sacrifice-fear of God-faithfulness-courage-civility